 All animals impounded by Council must be microchipped prior to release from the Cobar Animal Shelter.

-Microchipping can be carried out at Cobar Shire Council and is available via appointment by calling Council’s Ranger during business hours on 0408 433 224.
+Microchipping can be carried out at Cobar Shire Council and is available via appointment by calling Council’s Ranger during business hours.
 Fees are as per Council’s current Fees & Charges.

 Microchipping also can be done at Kidman Way Veterinary Surgery.
 Please call 68 364 188 to make an appointment.